sailfishos/docs.sailfishos.org/Support/Help_Articles/Accounts_Setup/Setup_Google_Account/README.md

 As soon as the account verification is complete, the following page will appear.
 It lists the actions that Sailfish OS is allowed to do on the data of your Google account (Pic 8).

 NOTE: _The sentences "Jolla wants to access..." and "This will allow Jolla to..." might appear confusing to you.
-They should actually be stated as "Sailfish OS needs the access to..." and "This will allow Sailfish OS to..." because Jolla Ltd, the company, has nothing to do with your Google account and no access to your phone.
-The name "Jolla" in this view is derived from the Google service interface (used by this Sailfish app) as Jolla Ltd is the 'owner' of the app_.
+They should actually be stated as "Sailfish OS needs the access to..." and "This will allow Sailfish OS to..." because Jolla has nothing to do with your Google account and no access to your phone.
+The name "Jolla" in this view is derived from the Google service interface (used by this Sailfish app) as Jolla is the 'owner' of the app_.

 <div class="flex-images" markdown="1">